Courses for Young Adults with Developmental Disabilities

 Continuing Education is responding to a need in the community for classes designed for young adults with mild to moderate developmental disabilities.
 These courses will complement other offerings within College of DuPage.
 A student does not have to reside in District 502 to attend.
 Classes can be taken multiple times as new information is introduced.

-These courses are designed for 21- to 40-year-old developmentally disabled students who conduct themselves appropriately in a classroom situation and who can independently and safely find their way to classes.
-(No transportation will be provided.)
+These courses are designed for 21 to 40-year-old developmentally disabled students who conduct themselves appropriately in a classroom situation and who can independently and safely find their way to classes.
+No transportation is provided.
 Classes are limited to 3 to 12 students.
 For course details and to register, call (630) 942-2208.

 Contact Continuing Education